pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/ppr-frontend/sections/pulsar-user-account.md

 #### Privacy

-Pulsar greatly respects your privacy, and more than that doesn't want the chance to invade your privacy, or be responsible for your sensitive account credentials.
+Pulsar respects your privacy.
+We don't want to feel intrusive, and we especially don't want the responsibility of managing your sensitive information.

 That's why when you create a User Account with Pulsar there are only three pieces of information stored about you: